kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 - Task steps that the reader must follow in sequence to successfully complete the lesson.
   The same rules for task sections and steps for how-to guide apply for tutorials.

-- A "Next steps" section is optional because tutorials are often self-contained standalone topics However, you can used a "Next steps" section to add links to logically related topics or to recommend related topics for further reading, such as reference topics related to the lesson just completed.
+- A "Next steps" section is optional because tutorials are often self-contained standalone topics.
+  However, you can use a "Next steps" section to add links to logically related topics or to recommend related topics for further reading, such as reference topics related to the lesson just completed.

-## Conceptual guides
+## Conceptual explanation guides

 **Conceptual guides** explain core concepts and how Kadena, Chainweb, and other tools work at system, component, and operational levels.
 Conceptual guides can include information about software architecture, blockchain technology, network concepts and protocols, or cryptography.